celestiaorg/docs/learn/staking-governance-supply.md

 Celestia’s 1 billion TIA supply at genesis will be subject to several different unlock schedules.
-All tokens, locked or unlocked, may be staked, but staking rewards are unlocked upon receipt.
+All tokens, locked or unlocked, may be staked, but staking rewards are unlocked upon receipt and will add to the circulating supply.

 **Circulating supply** is defined as the amount of TIA tokens in general circulation without onchain transfer restrictions.